speechly/speech-recognition-polyfill/README.md

 Once you have an app ID, you can use it to create a recognition object that can start transcribing anything the user speaks into the microphone:

 ```
-import { createSpeechlySpeechRecognition } from 'speech-recognition-polyfill';
+import { createSpeechlySpeechRecognition } from '@speechly/speech-recognition-polyfill';

 const APP_ID = '<your_speechly-app-id>';
 const SpeechlySpeechRecognition = createSpeechlySpeechRecognition(APP_ID);